 - Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
 This will make the process so much easier.

 - Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
 You can use a thermometer that is placed inside the oven (like the OXO oven thermometer) to check that your oven is at the right temperature.
-I recommend you keep track of how your oven works and what tiny details you might need to adjust.
+I recommend tracking how your oven works and what tiny details you might need to adjust.

 - Berries: the amount of some of the ingredients varies slightly if using fresh or frozen blackberries.
 Frozen ones will release more liquid, so I recommend you add more cornstarch.
 They might be more or less sweet, so I recommend different amounts of sugar.
 It's all explained in the Notes section of the recipe card, below.

-- Cobbler topping: follow the instructions in the recipe card and you'll be fine.
+- Cobbler topping: follow the instructions on the recipe card and you'll be fine.
 Don't over-mix it, that's the key.
 You can also use cold butter and make a topping similar to a scone, like the one we use in the Blueberry Cobbler recipe.
-But it takes a little more work and I wanted to keep this a simple recipe.
+But it takes a little more work, and I wanted to keep this a simple recipe.
 Crunchier topping: you can increase the amount of sugar in the recipe if you like a crunchier topping.
 See Notes in the recipe card.

 - Storing: this easy blackberry cobbler recipe can be made ahead and kept frozen for a month or in the refrigerator for several days before serving, always well covered in plastic wrap.
 Store leftovers in an airtight container if the baking dish occupies too much space in the fridge.

-- Flavorings: blackberries go great with lemon and orange (Orange Blackberry Muffin Loaf anyone?).
+- Flavorings: blackberries go great with lemon and orange (Orange Blackberry Muffin Loaf, anyone?).
 Add up to a teaspoon of vanilla extract if you like that mellow, sweet flavor.
 I find that it takes away from the fruit, but that's just me.
 And a pinch of ground cinnamon or mace can be a nice addition.

 - Southern blackberry cobbler: the most common variation is using pie crust dough on top of the berries instead of a biscuit topping.
 If you like this idea, check out the cinnamon plum cobbler that uses pastry dough cutouts for the top crust.
 You can also do a more traditional lattice crust.